ArcboundX/Jewelcraft-Industrialisation---Jewel-Quality-Retained-Optional-Download-/README.md

 The 3 files modified for Jewelcraft are FabergeBench.json / Jewelcraftingtables.json and enchantingtablex.json, adding 3 extra entries to each product of each crafting table to account for the 3 missing qualities, and the file modified for Industrialisation is isdve.json, adding all missing artifacts/minerals to the Gem Polisher.
 While i'm pretty sure i didn't miss any, i can't test this for all possible entries, so if you happen to be unable to use a jewel of a specific quality on any of the machines, let me know so that i can fix it.
 Still, pretty sure each one is accounted for.

 It has recently been pointed out to me that using "quality= -1" instead of creating entries for each mineral/artifact can help streamline everything, which would allow for much easier updating in the future.
-However at the present this solution has problems, so it's up for grabs for anyone knowledgeable with CFR willing to give it a shot.
+However at the present this solution has problems for machines with more than 1 material and starter, so it's up for grabs for anyone knowledgeable with CFR willing to give it a shot.

 It goes without saying, this modification is meant for Jewelcraft ver.
 1.5.3, and the latest Industrialisation build (19/sept) if these mods change in the future, the extra entries will have to be added all over again to the new ver. files.
 Regardless, even if i don't myself, anyone with a text editor can do it.